G-HT4TFH19W6

 1. Preheat oven to 350°F (175°C).

-2. In a large bowl, beat the softened butter and sugar together for 2–3 minutes until light and fluffy.
+2. In a large bowl, beat the softened butter and Earl Grey tea leaves until combined.
+Add the sugar and cream for 2–3 minutes until light and fluffy.
 This step creates that soft, tender texture we want in a sugar cookie.

 Oops!
 Something went wrong while submitting the form.